International move to Krabi

 The biggest problem which you can meet to Krabi is the language barrier.

-Then, to take a course of Thai to know the main part can turn out to be a good thing and resign to speak English with gestures most of the time.
-Even if you speak fluently the Thai, if you move towards another part of the Thailand, in particular the plains of the North and the center, you will find a local dialect impenetrable.
+Then, to take a course in Thai to know the main part can turn out to be a good thing and resign to speak English with gestures most of the time.
+Even if you speak fluently the Thai, if you move towards another part of Thailand, in particular the plains of the North and the center, you will find a local dialect impenetrable.
 However, most of the inhabitants of Krabi speak the central Thai, but with a strong accent of the South.

 Certain expatriates who intend to live to Krabi for a while also learn to read and to write texts in Thai – language courses are available, certain with the additional benefit to offer an educational visa to all the participants more advantageous than the standard tourist visa.
 Although not being for everybody, these courses are strongly recommended because they will give you a better understanding of the language and the culture Thai